gnbuck/poe_quality_batches/README.md

 - platform: On which platform your character is.
 Can be either: pc, ps4 or xbox.
 CAUTION!
 Only tested for pc.
 - league: The league on which your character is
 - poe_session_id: Cookie stored in your browser when you are logged into Path of Exile website
-- object_type: The object you want to compute.
+- object_type (optional): The object you want to compute.
 Can be either: flask or gem.
-- stash_name: The name of the stash you want to compute the item qualities
+- stash_name (optional): The name of the stash you want to compute the item qualities

 Depending on what variables are assigned and their values, the script will act differently: